 - 2017 Fr.
 Paul Schindler Long-time missionary with Cleveland Mission Society in El Salvador

 - 2016 Fr.
-Tom Smolich S.J. presently head of Jesuit Refugee Services
+Tom Smolich S.J.
+International Director of Jesuit Refugee Services

 - 2015 Hospitalito The Carmelite sisters at the Divine Providence Chapel